Dealing with unbounded gradients in stochastic saddle-point optimization: Introduction

 In this paper, we propose a method that guarantees upper bounds on the duality gap of the following form (when specialized to the setting described above):

 where the big-O notation hides some problem-dependent constants related to the objective function $f$ (which will be made explicit in our main theorem).
 Notably, our method requires no prior knowledge of the norms $\twonorm{\xvec^*-\xvec_1}^2$ and $\twonorm{\yvec^*-\yvec_1}^2$ whatsoever, and in particular performs no projections to make sure that the iterates remain bounded, thus addressing the challenge outlined above.
-As we will show, this guarantee holds even when the gradients are subject to \emph{multiplicative noise} that can scale with the magnitude of the gradient itself.
-Our main technical tool is augmenting the objective with a well-chosen regularization term which allows us to eliminate the terms $\twonorm{\gvec_x(t)}^2 + \twonorm{\gvec_y(t)}^2$ appearing in the guarantee of standard primal-dual gradient descent, and replace them with an upper bound of the gradients of the objective evaluated at the initial point $(\xvec_1,\yvec_1)$.
+Furthermore, our guarantees continue to hold for potentially data-dependent comparators $(\xvec^*,\yvec^*)$, and even when the gradients are subject to \emph{multiplicative noise} that can scale with the magnitude of the gradient itself.
+Our main technical tool is augmenting the objective with a well-chosen regularization term which allows us to eliminate the terms $\twonorm{\wt{\gvec}_x(t)}^2 + \twonorm{\wt{\gvec}_y(t)}^2$ appearing in the guarantee of standard primal-dual gradient descent, and replace them with an upper bound of the gradients of the objective evaluated at the initial point $(\xvec_1,\yvec_1)$.
 These bounds have the appealing property of being \emph{initialization-dependent}, in that they guarantee improved performance when we pick the initial points $(\xvec_1,\yvec_1)$ close to $(\xvec^*,\yvec^*)$.
+Besides the simple bilinear setting discussed above, we study a more general set of games that we call ``sub-bilinear'', and provide an algorithmic framework that comes with guarantees that express closeness to initialization in terms of general Bregman divergences.